Hnin Thway Yu Aung

-Hnin Thway Yu Aung (နှင်းသွေးယုအောင်; born 24 August 1996) is a Burmese model and beauty queen, who won the 5th edition of Miss Universe Myanmar in 2018.
+Hnin Thway Yu Aung (နှင်းသွေးယုအောင်; born 24 August 1996) is a Burmese model and beauty pageant titleholder who won the 5th edition of Miss Universe Myanmar in 2018.
 She represented her country Myanmar in the Miss Universe 2018.

 Early life

 Hnin Thway Yu Aung, was born on 24 August 1996 in Meiktila, Mandalay, Myanmar as where her parents met and established an optic shop in the downtown area of Tachileik.
 She received her high school Diploma from Basic Education High School (1) - Tachileik, she graduated from Kyaing Tung University with a bachelor's degree in English.
 She can speak Burmese, English, Thai and Shan.

 Pageantry

 Miss Universe Myanmar

 On October 1, 2017, Hnin Thway Yu Aung was crowned as Miss Universe Myanmar 2018 by previous titleholder Zun Than Sin.
 She will be Myanmar's next representative to Miss Universe.

 Miss Universe 2018

 She represented her country in the Miss Universe 2018 where Demi-Leigh Nel-Peters of South Africa crowned her successor Catriona Gray of the Philippines at the end of the event.